thiagojc89/budget-app-flask/README.md

    * The user should be able to add expenses to the budget, it will require two entries (date, amount).
    * User should be able to update / delete a expenses.

-3. A chart would be placed in the center of the page giving a visualization of the money by Amount X Date.
+3. A chart would be placed in the center of the page giving a visualization by Amount(vertical axis) Vs Date (Horizontal axis).

-4. The chart will use the registration date as a take the Date axis
+4. The chart will use the registration date as the starting point.

-# budget-app-flask

-## Route
+### Route

 | Method | Path | Action|
 |--------|------|-------|